Bosnian and Herzegovinian hip-hop

 Bosnia and Herzegovina hip-hop (or simply Bosnian hip-hop) is a style of hip-hop music made in Bosnia and Herzegovina.

 Although quite a new music style in Bosnia, it has nevertheless proven to be very popular.
 The hip-hop scene has coalesced around several major portals on the internet.
-The center of hip hop and hip hop culture used to be only Tuzla, primarily thanks to the first radio hip hop show and label called FMJAM and their crew, with the big help of popular rappers Edo Maajka and Frenkie.
+The center of hip-hop and hip-hop culture used to be only Tuzla, primarily thanks to the first radio hip-hop show and label called FMJAM and their crew, with the big help of popular rappers Edo Maajka and Frenkie.

 Recent

-Today, hip hop is more popular than ever before.
-Sarajevo, Tuzla and Mostar are three cities that are the most popular ones today, when it comes to new releases and hip hop happenings and concerts.
-Artists like Mayer and crew's like Malter, DoggSound, REVSKL and HighTime, are currently the most popular ones in Mostar.
-While in Sarajevo artists like Buba Corelli and from BluntBylon and crews like Capital City Crew, Treća Smjena Crew including Sajfer and Santos, G-Recordz etc. belong in the category of the most popular and listened artists in the country.
+Today, hip-hop is more popular than ever before.
+Sarajevo, Tuzla, and Mostar are three cities that are the most popular ones today, when it comes to new releases, hip-hop happening,s and concerts.
+Artists like Mayer and crews like Malter, DoggSound, REVSKL, and HighTime are currently the most popular ones in Mostar.
+While in Sarajevo artists like Buba Corelli and from BluntBylon and crews like Capital City Crew, Treća Smjena Crew including Sajfer and Santos, G-Recordz, etc. belong in the category of the most popular and listened to artists in the country.

-For the first time in history of Bosnian hip hop culture, it is possible to hear and find new songs and videos on TV, which was almost unheard of back in the 2000s.
-Media picture of hip hop is growing with BHOP Portal being the most updated website when it comes to being the place to find everything that is currently happening in Bosnian hip hop, and currently it is the most visited internet website that specifically covers the Bosnian hip hop scene.
-FMJAM is the most popular crew and private 'net' label in the country, and their radio is going on strong for more than ten years with DJ Soul as the main DJ.
-Facebook and YouTube still remain the main tool artists use to develop their fan base, because even though hip hop has gotten more popular in Bosnia, it is still nowhere near the level other popular music styles are, when it comes to fans, media coverage and anything else of that sort.
+For the first time in the history of Bosnian hip-hop culture, it is possible to hear and find new songs and videos on TV, which was almost unheard of back in the 2000s.
+Media picture of hip-hop is growing with BHOP Portal being the most updated website when it comes to being the place to find everything that is currently happening in Bosnian hip-hop, and currently it is the most visited internet website that specifically covers the Bosnian hip-hop scene.
+FMJAM is the most popular crew and private 'net' label in the country, and their radio has been going on strong for more than ten years with DJ Soul as the main DJ.
+Facebook and YouTube still remain the main tools artists use to develop their fan base, because even though hip-hop has gotten more popular in Bosnia, it is still nowhere near the level of other popular music styles when it comes to fans, media coverage, and anything else of that sort.